psxdev/fmsx/README.md

  2) Compile fmsx

   ```
   git clone https://github.com/psxdev/fmsx
   cd fmsx
   make
   ```
-  copy bin/fmsx to use it like homebrew.elf in ps4sh
+  copy bin/msxorbis.elf to ps4sh/bin folder or where you are executing ps4sh binary

- 3) You will need ps4sh because all is loaded from host
+ 3) You will need ps4sh because all is loaded from host using IV0002-NPXS29041_00-MSXORBIS00000000.pkg look for it or make your own using code from https://gist.github.com/psxdev/a7cf37729986039a2283c00aa454ebb8

-  If you have a directory where ps4sh binary is create
+  If you have a folder where ps4sh binary is located, please create there:
   ```
   mkdir system
   mkdir GAMES
   ```

-  Put your msx system rom and  CARTS.SHA and fmsxtexture.png on system
+  Put your msx system rom and  CARTS.SHA and png files from system directoty from this repository on your new system folder
   ```
-  -rw-r--r--@ 1 bigboss  staff   33152 21 oct 20:17 CARTS.SHA
   -rw-r--r--@ 1 bigboss  staff   16384 24 oct 23:16 DISK.ROM
   -rw-r--r--@ 1 bigboss  staff  131072 22 oct 00:45 KANJI.ROM
   -rw-r--r--@ 1 bigboss  staff   32768 15 oct 00:32 MSX.ROM